LDeer03/web-dev-hw/assignment_08/README.md

 15. Free Response: Summarize your work cycle for this assignment.

 This week, I went to moodle to see the assignment.
 Per usual, I started my folder, complete with the standard code in the 3 HTML files.
 Then I copied the questions in the readme file.
 After completing the website tutorials and readings, I started to piece together the past weeks into this complete assignment.
 Then I watched the a08 walkthrough video.
+After that viewing I tweaked my assignment and added the "buttons."

+I have discovered the I have not had my title show up correctly since assignment 04.
+If I do it like I did that week and all of our instruction shows it appears on my page and not in the tab. <title>...</title>

+If I do it like atom wants me to, it doesn't show on the tab but it also doesn't show on the page. <title="..."</title>

+I have gone over and rewritten the code multiple times.
+Hopefully you can help.